 How do you treat HIV?

-Although not curable at present, HIV is a treatable infection.
-Treatments for HIV are very good, and you should be able to lead a healthy life if the diagnosis is made early, before your immunity is damaged.
-The earlier you can test and be diagnosed if you are HIV positive, the better the physical outcome.
+Treatments for HIV are very good, and you should be able to lead a long and healthy life if the diagnosis is made early, before you become seriously ill.
+The earlier you are tested and HIV is diagnosed, the better the physical outcome.

 AIDS is the final stage of HIV infection, when your body can no longer fight life-threatening infections.
-With early diagnosis and effective treatment, most people with HIV will not go on to develop AIDS.
+With early diagnosis and effective treatment, extremely few people with HIV will go on to develop AIDS.

 See the FPA website for a range of downloadable leaflets on contraception and sexually transmitted infections.